 - Understand where your customer footprint is today and where it might need to be serviced from geographically post-Brexit.
 This should be part of your scenario planning, allowing you to eliminate some immediate unknown unknowns from your business outlook.

 - Try to eliminate as many unknowns from your talent acquisition strategy as you can in order to make it more predictable and plannable.
 Whether that is visa cost, application time or maximum stay length.
 Start factoring these things in to your workforce strategy.

 - Minimise your maximum regret – take steps wherever possible to reduce the negative impact of possible fallout.
 This could be actions like implementing measures to make more use of homegrown talent in the event of a skills shortage.
 While not a solution to the issue, the UK’s indigenous talent pool will be more in demand post Brexit if free movement is not agreed.
 Failure to prepare for a scenario will leave your business regretting the missed opportunity.

 - Think now about how you will attract and connect with both graduates and experienced UK potential employees in order to leverage their skills as well as their flexibility of movement in the months and years to come.

-Contact us for a demonstration of how OrgVue can support your scenario planning and understanding potential impact.
-More specifically, OrgVue can help analyse whether to redeploy resources, relocate or restructure work, automate work, or review different labour sources: contingent workers or outsourcing.
+Contact us for a demonstration of how orgvue can support your scenario planning and understanding potential impact.
+More specifically, orgvue can help analyze whether to redeploy resources, relocate or restructure work, automate work, or review different labor sources: contingent workers or outsourcing.